 Since you’ve begun working from home and your children are cranking out classwork at your kitchen table, there’s never been a greater demand for hard copies.
 The only thing that hasn’t changed, however, is that old, dusty printer you inherited from your parents.
 Not only will it dribble out paper at a snail’s pace, but you’ll be running up your expenses on ink and electricity while losing your few remaining wits.
 Face it: You’re going to have to find one of the best home printers available to handle this herculean load—and one that’s as economically minded as you’ve become.

-Rest assured that plenty of innovations have happened in the space in the last 10 years, chief of which is the switch to tank-like systems that both hold more colored goo (read: more pages) and are cheaper to refill than before.
-So let the kids go crazy with homework.
+You may ask yourself, Is “inkjet” still a thing?
+What’s the deal with laser printers?
+Then there are questions of its use, like whether you need papers in vibrant color (best for budding artists and tactile presentations) or a utilitarian monochrome.
+Regardless of your selection, today’s printer manufacturers have all created tank-like systems that both hold a higher volume of goo (read: more pages) and are cheaper and easier to refill than ever before.
+So let the kids go crazy with first and second and fifth drafts.
 Print that TPS report in triplicate.
 With the options we’ve assembled, you can now afford to print to your heart’s—and wallet’s—content.

 More function than the Canon on this list and substantially cheaper than the Epson, HP’s option may be the best value with the lowest downside.
 It copies, scans, and faxes, and while it prints at around half the speed of the Epson, it still performs admirably from a max 100-sheet store.
 It also uses a tank system for its inks, which both hold more (the company predicts 6,000 black pages or up to 8,000 for color) and are cheaper to refill ($15 to $17 per bottle for four).
 All together, it’s a well-rounded package for a price that’s impossible to beat.